In essence they manage the purchasing of any print, mail and marketing item you generate.

 Here are some points to consider:-

-4. Be upbeat – at the start of this year the majority of businesses we spoke to were.
-There was a sense of optimism in the air, sales were being done and and then along came the greek crisis and kicked everyone out of touch.
+4. Be upbeat – at the start of this year, the majority of businesses we spoke to were.
+There was a sense of optimism in the air, sales were being done and then along came the Greek economic crisis and kicked everyone out of touch.
 Nothing like a bad bit of economic news to knock businesses.
 Being upbeat and optimistic separates us from the rest of the “done-in” crowd.

-Each day our world is rocked by events that are either unplanned or completely unexpected by staying focussed and working to a plan keeps us calm and less stressed.
+Each day our world is rocked by events that are either unplanned or completely unexpected by staying focussed and working on a plan keeps us calm and less stressed.

 It defines the importance of keeping focussed and why we are actually in business and these things are sometimes forgotten when we are in the thick of things.

-6. What if you’ve lost that va va voom; the passion you need that gives you the reason to get up in the morning.
-I think Jon sums up it up beautifully here.
+6. What if you’ve lost that va va voom; the passion you need that gives you the reason to get up in the morning?
+Think about a business coach or a friend who can be objective enough to give you advice.

 If you no longer enjoy what you are doing then its time to take a good look and understand why.